etorreborre/registry/doc/generators.md

 # Generators

-[Hedgehog](https://github.com/hedgehogqa/haskell-hedgehog) generators are a very nice way to describe how to generate random instances of a given datastructure.
+[Hedgehog](https://github.com/hedgehogqa/haskell-hedgehog) generators are a very nice way to describe how to generate random instances of a given data structure.
 Let's take the `Company`/`Department`/`Employee` example that we've seen in [the encoders section](./encoders) and create some generators:
 ```haskell
 import Hedgehog
 import Hedgehog.Gen as Gen